awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-cli.md

    }
    ```

-If you receive the error `Could not connect to the endpoint URL`, make sure that your AWS CLI is configured and that your **Default region name** is set to the same region where you created your artifact repository, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
+   If you receive the error `Could not connect to the endpoint URL`, make sure that your AWS CLI is configured and that your **Default region name** is set to the same region where you created your repository, see [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 1. Use the create\-repository command to create a repository in your domain\.